 - Wheeler Farm (6343 S 900 S)

 - Historic Downtown Residential District

 - Includes 185 historic structures that extend from Center St. to Atwood and Glen Street and from 4800 S to Vine Street with a small extension on Vine Street to 451 E Vine.

 - 13 of the 185 buildings were researched in more detail to illustrate the architectural history of the residential area between 1870 and 1950.

 - Murray Downtown Historic District

 - Includes 29 historic structures

-- The District is comprised of mostly the business sector along State St. and the east side of Poplar St., which includes a few residential buildings
+- The District is comprised of mostly the business sector along State Street and the east side of Poplar Street, which includes a few residential buildings

 - Hillside Historic District